vctfence/scrapbee/AUTOMATION.md

     todo_date:    "YYYY-MM-DD",                     // TODO expiration date
     content:      "<p>Archive content</p>",         // A String or ArrayBuffer, representing the text or bytes of the archived content
                                                     // HTML-pages, images, PDF-documents, and other files could be stored
-    content_type: "mime/type",                      // MIME-type of the stored content
+    content_type: "text/html",                      // MIME-type of the stored content
     select:        true                             // Select the bookmark in the interface });
 ```
 All parameters are optional.
 The relevant missing parameters will be captured
 from the active tab.
+If the <code>url</code> parameter is explicitly set to an empty string,
+it will remain empty.

 Returns UUID of the newly created archive.